preservim/vim-wordy/README.markdown

 contractions with _AintWordy_.
 A warning that it’s not yet capturing most instances of “’s”, such as “Joe’s not here.”

-And finally, _TimeWordy_ finds where you are using general descriptions of time where you could be more specific.
+And finally, _TimeWordy_ finds where you are using vague descriptions of time where you could be more specific.

 ## See also